 *2The ADA discourages the use of direct to consumer dental products, including mouth guards, snoring appliances, teeth whitening trays and bleaching products, partial dentures, veneers and aligners.

 I think most people who seek out or consider DIY dental treatment are looking for answers, but just don’t have a dentist they can speak with.
 Or one they trust.
-Before considering any DIY service, no matter how simple it may seem to you, ask a dentist to evaluate your mouth and offer suggestions suitable to your individual circumstance.
+Before considering any DIY dental treatment, no matter how simple it may seem to you, ask a dentist to evaluate your mouth and offer suggestions suitable to your individual circumstance.

 As always, my staff and I are always available to discuss any concerns you have about dental procedures and how they can impact you and your family.
 Let us know what you’re thinking, so we can think it through with you.